yahoojapan/k2hash/developer.md

  - keyqhandle
    Specify the handle of the queue (for key & value).
  - ppval
-   Specify a pointer to receive the value (binary string) associated with the key popoed from the queue.
+   Specify a pointer to receive the value (binary string) associated with the key popped from the queue.
 Please release the pointer.
  - pvallen
    Returns the buffer length of ppval.
  - encpass